-- 1. Lift the handset and press FUNC-TION. - 1.
-Press 3 (or t twice) to select Area Code. - Press SELECT, then enter your 3digit area code.
-If you make a mistake, repeatedly press d or ► to move the cursor over the incorrect digit, then enter the correct number.
+- 1. Lift the handset then hold down CALL ID. - Press 3 (or ▼ twice) to select Area Code. - Press SELECT, then enter your 3digit area code.
+If you make a mistake, repeatedly press ▶or ◀o move the cursor over the incorrect digit, then enter the correct number.

-Note: If an area code is already stored, it appears on the display when you press SELECT.
+Note: If an area code is already stored, it appears on the display.
 To delete the area code, press DELETE three times.
 Then enter your area code.

-3. Press SELECT to store the area code, then press FUNCTION or return the handset to the base to clear the display.
+- 4. Press SELECT to store the area code. - 5.
+To clear the display when you finish, press CALL ID or return the handset to the base.